MoritzNelle/Altum-Channel-Alignment/README.md

    - `--interpolation linear`: Fastest, lower quality

 4. **Tips for best results**:
+   - **Choose the right alignment mode**:
+     - Start with `translation` (default) for most multispectral camera systems
+     - Use `affine` if you see rotation or scale misalignment
+     - Use `homography` for complex parallax (different mounting angles, lens distortions)
    - Use the band with the most texture/contrast as reference
    - Ensure images are properly exposed (not over/under-exposed)
    - For wheat, green or red bands typically work best as reference
-   - The script preserves the full precision throughout (float32 operations)
+   - The script preserves full precision throughout (float32 operations)

 ## Debug Mode